AdobeDocs/adp-search-indexer/README.md

 # ADP Search Indexer

+UPDATE: This indexer is no longer in use and has been moved to https://github.com/adobe-developer-platform/developer-website-search-engine

 A specialized search indexer for [developer.adobe.com](https://developer.adobe.com), built by the Adobe Developer Platform (ADP) team.
 It processes documentation content and indexes it to Algolia to power the developer portal's search functionality.

 ## Overview